CharlesCarley/Cloud/README.md

 ## Rest API

 The REST API is defined a bit differently.
-Rather than using plain english routes into the server.
+Rather than using plain English routes into the server.
 It uses randomly generated codes to represent the path to the data.
-Right now the codes are static, but the idea is to be able to cycle the codes in order to shift Api access periodically.
+Right now the codes are static, but the idea is to be able to cycle the codes in order to shift API access periodically.

 ## Basic testing

 In the Visual Studio solution explorer, right click on the root of the solution tree and select Properties.
 Select Common Properties / Startup Project.
 From the list of projects enable BookStore.Store and BookStore.FrontEnd as the projects to start.
 Then Ctrl+F5 will launch both projects for testing.

+## Dependencies

+This project makes use of the [sqlite-net](https://github.com/praeclarum/sqlite-net) project.